Towards gain tuning for numerical KKL observers

-To reduce the number of parameters on which $\T$ and $\Tinv$ depend, we propose parametrizing $D$ using a $d_z$-order Bessel filter with cut-off frequency $2 \pi \omegac$.
-We choose $D$ by setting its eigenvalues to be the filter's poles, which is an arbitrary choice that may influence the performance of the obtained models.
-More generally, for any set of poles $(p_1,\hdots, p_{N})$ where $p$ poles are real and $m$ poles are complex conjugates such that $N = p + 2m$, we choose $D$ as the following block-diagonal matrix:
+In order to evaluate the proposed gain tuning criterion, we parametrize $D$ by a scalar $\Dparam$.
+Several parametrizations can be considered, for example choosing $D$ as a given diagonal matrix multiplied by a factor.
+In this paper, we propose to use a $d_z$-order Bessel filter with cut-off frequency $2 \pi \omegac$, while $F = \mathbf{1}_{d_z \times d_y}$ is fixed to guarantee the controllability of $(D,F)$.
+We choose $D$ by setting its eigenvalues to be the filter's poles.
+For any set of poles $(p_1,\hdots, p_{n})$ where $p$ poles are real and $m$ poles are complex conjugates such that $n = p + 2m$, we choose $D$ as the following block-diagonal matrix:

-As in~\cite{Ramos2020}, we propose to approximate the transformations $\T$ and $\Tinv$ by two neural networks of weights $\param$, $\invparam$.
-The transformations to optimize are now $\Tparam(x, w_c)$ and $\Tinvparam(z, w_c)$.
-We now propose a criterion on the approximated transformations and the chosen parameters that guides the user in choosing $\omegac$.